 Griggs University offers three options for teachers seeking Seventh-day Adventist (re)certification in the North American Division of the Seventh-day Adventist Church.
 Teachers must contact their union certification registrar for approval before registering for any of these.

 Griggs Consortium Courses

 Teachers may register for any college courses offered through the Consortium partners Andrews University, Washington Adventist University, and Oakwood University.
 Courses may be taken for certification, or towards a degree.
 Use the Consortium Registration Packet to register.

 Adventist Teacher Orientation Courses

 Designed to meet the needs of state-certified teachers trained in a non-Adventist college or university, the Orientation to Teaching in Adventist Schools modules are two semester hour courses.
 The course list, with tuition and supply costs, are included in the Teacher Registration Packet.

 With North American union certification registrar approval, teachers may register for credit by challenge exam for several Adventist faith, heritage and religion courses.
-A study of course materials is essential to passing the exam(s) for each course challenged by exam; taking the full course is advised for teachers who have not attended Adventist schools and completed teacher training at a non-Adventist college or university.
+A study of course materials is essential to passing the exam(s) for each course challenged by exam; taking the full course is advised for teachers who have not attended Adventist schools and/or completed teacher training at a non-Adventist college or university.
 Full information and forms are included in the Teacher Registration Packet.